elliot-project/elliot-cli/README.md

 ## Results Dashboard

-Results from every cluster end up in one place. `oellm-eval collect --push` sends them from the login node to the [ELLIOT dashboard](https://github.com/elliot-project/elliot-eval-dashboard), where the whole team can compare models across modalities and trace every number back to the run that produced it.
+`oellm-eval collect --push` sends results from the login node to the [ELLIOT dashboard](https://github.com/elliot-project/elliot-eval-dashboard), so results from all clusters end up in one place.

 <p align="center">
   <img src="docs/images/dashboard-leaderboard.png" alt="Dashboard text leaderboard: score per model and benchmark, colour-scaled, with the best score in each column outlined" width="100%">